 Norm Kerth is a highly respected software consultant and author.
 He has made significant pioneering contributions in the areas of pattern languages, software team development and technical leadership, reusable software, and methodologies.
 Known as the father of retrospectives, Norm is the author of the seminal book Project Retrospectives: A Handbook for Team Reviews.
 His leadership and mentoring has been an aid to the careers of many software professionals.

-In 1999, Norm suffered a disabling brain injury in an automobile accident when he was rear-ended in stop-and-go traffic on a freeway outside Seattle by someone talking on a cell phone.
+In 1999 Norm suffered a disabling brain injury in an automobile accident caused by someone talking on a cell phone.
 (Please do not talk on a cell phone or text while driving.)
-Norm suffered both front and rear brain injuries, with the result that he has both physical and cognitive disabilities.
-His physical disabilities have manifested themselves in balance and vision problems, and his cognitive disabilities have inhibited his analytical, communication, numerical, and related skills.
+Norm suffered both front and rear brain injuries; he has both physical limitations (balance and vision problems) and cognitive disabilities, which inhibit his analytical, communication, and numerical skills.

-Since the accident, Norm has improved significantly with the help of rehabilitation therapies and medication, but he still has substantial limitations.
-Although his brain function is considerably better, he has very limited stamina.
-Norm functions fairly well for three to four hours at a time, and then he must sleep for several hours.
-He has about two such stretches of good functioning per day.
-Intellectually intensive discussions take a particularly high toll on him, literally giving him headaches and exhausting him for up to a day.
-Changes in weather and travel are also exhausting.
+Since the accident, Norm improved significantly with the help of rehabilitation therapies and medication, but he has regressed in recent years and still has substantial limitations.
+He has very limited stamina.
+Norm functions fairly well for three to four hours at a time, twice a day, and must sleep the rest of the time.
+Intellectually intensive discussions take a particularly high toll on him, literally giving him headaches and exhausting him for up to a day or longer.
+Social interactions, changes in weather, and travel are similarly exhausting.

 Norm has received virtually no income from his consulting business since 1999.
-He likely will never be able to return to this line of work.
-Norm now lives on limited disability payments from private insurance and Social Security.
+He will never be able to return to work.
+Norm now lives on limited disability payments from Social Security.
 His partner, Peggy, is also disabled and has no income.
 Some friends of Norm have helped by making donations to the Norm Kerth Benefit Fund.
 These donations make a real difference in Norm's quality of life and his ability to continue to receive the vision and brain rehabilitation therapy and medication he needs.